Portugal is known around the world for having incredibly good hostels — and the ones in Lisbon are among the best in Portugal.

 In Lisbon’s Baixa neighborhood (can’t be more central!)

-The rooms are all very nice and modern, are equipped with AC, and there’s a co-working room for the nomads among you as well.
+The rooms are all nice and modern, equipped with AC, and there’s a co-working room should you need to do some remote work as well.

-Located in the middle of Lisbon’s old romantic Alfama quarter
+Located in the middle of Lisbon’s elegant Chiado neighborhood

 Stylish boutique hostel that any flashpacker is sure to love